sambyers/o365_fmc/README.md

 # o365_fmc
 This script adds MS O365 IP's and URL's as objects in the Cisco FirePOWER Management Center.

+Please use and extend!
+If you fix or improve smomething, submit a pull request.

 <code>usage: o365_fmc.py [-h] server username password</code>

 ## Requirements